 - When you can tolerate oral fluids, your IV will be discontinued and your recovery nurse will provide instructions concerning your post-procedural diagnosis and diet.

-- You family member/driver may stay with you in your room.
+- Your family member/driver may stay with you in your room.
 We recommend a family member or friend sit in on your discussion with the physician regarding your results.

-- Your physician will provide you with information regarding your diet, activity, medications, pain, follow-up appointments and returning to work.
+- Your physician will speak with you and your driver after the procedure and prior to your discharge.
+Your physician will provide you with a written statement of results and specific discharge information regarding your diet, activity, medications, pain, follow-up appointments and returning to work.

 - It is very important that you follow your home care instructions.
 Call your doctor for any questions or problems regarding your procedure.

 - Due to the effects of conscious sedation, you should not drive a car, operate machinery, make important decisions or drink any alcoholic beverages for 24 hours following your procedure.